META-CMP/data/README.md

 The final data processing after full text screening was implemented in [`final_join.R`](data/final_join.R), resulting in a unified dataset [`final_join_json_irf_data.RData`](data/final_join_json_irf_data.RData) that was prepared for further analysis in [`final_data_preparation_working_paper_1.R`](data/final_data_preparation_working_paper_1.R).
 Importantly, we merged the external data to each observation and consolidated some moderator variables.
 For example, we consolidated coding categories like [identification strategies](https://github.com/META-CMP/data/issues/253) into broader categories.

+## List of studies included in the meta-analysis dataset

+After applying the full screening procedure, inclusion and exclusion criteria, and the quality checks described in the paper, the studies that remained in the final meta-analysis dataset are listed [here](https://github.com/META-CMP/data/blob/main/list.md).

 ---

 ## Data analyses